Argentina is obsessed with soccer but visitors sometimes don’t realize that the sport the country truly dominates is polo.

 Visitors to Argentina have an incredible unique opportunity to work on their horsemanship and learn to play polo themselves.

-Take an affordable excursion to an estancia outside of Buenos Aires to try the elite sport yourself!
+Take an Instagramable and affordable excursion to an estancia outside of Buenos to try the world’s most elite non-motorized sport yourself.

-Check out a day-long polo tours with a delicious asado (BBQ) lunch for a unique chance to watch a game or learn how to play the ‘sport of kings’ yourself.
+Check out a day-long polo tours with a delicious asado (BBQ) lunch for a unique chance to learn how to play the ‘sport of kings’ yourself.